Partnerships & Collaborations

 The churches in the city of Shawnee, non-profits organizations serving in the city, and city staff get together quarterly to discuss the community needs and how we can work together to resolve them.
 We focus on 4 areas – Community Needs, Emergency Preparedness, Education, and Spiritual Support.

-Moneytalk originally was represented on the Emergency Preparedness team as we were active members on the city’s CERT (Community Emergency Response Team) as an original member and advisory board.
+Moneytalk originally was represented on the Emergency Preparedness team as we were active members on the city’s CERT (Community Emergency Response Team) as a founding member, certified trainer, and advisory board member.
 Moneytalk has been represented in all of the groups at some point over the years.
 Currently, we have representation on Education and Community Needs groups.

 Lenexa Optimist Club

 Moneytalk has been a member of the Lenexa Optimist Club since 2018.

 Optimist Club’s are focused on helping kids.
 The Moonlight Bike Ride is their one big fundraiser each year.
 The ride starts at 10 pm and consists of 600+ bicyclist, family friendly, a decorated bike contest, and a ride through the city including the Meritex Caves.
 The ride ends with Chris Cakes pancakes and sausage back at the starting point.
 The funds raised are used to support organizations that help kids.
 Moneytalk’s founder and executive director, Teresa McGarry, has assisted with the bike ride by soliciting sponsors, distributing flyers, folding t-shirts, filling the rider’s packets, distributing the rider’s packets, and being a HAM Radio operator in Lenexa’s Meritex caves.

 A portion of the monies raised from the Moonlight Bike Ride are donated to Moneytalk.